Abraham H. Albertson

 Abraham Horace Albertson (April 14, 1872 – April 18, 1964) was an American architect who was one of Seattle, Washington's most prominent architects of the first half of the 20th century.
 He was born in New Jersey and educated at Columbia University in New York.
 Early in his career, he moved to Seattle in the employ of a well-known New York architectural firm with that was developing a large area in downtown.
 He worked on many projects in Seattle from around 1910 through the 20s and early 30s.
 Some of his designs are Seattle landmarks and/or listed on the National Register of Historic Places.

 Early life

-Albertson was born April 14, 1872 in Hope Township, New Jersey, to New Jersey natives Edward H. Albertson, a grocer, and Victoria [nee Newman] Albertson.
-In 1880, he was living in Hackettstown and subsequently lived in New York City for more than a decade, including time attending Columbia University, were he graduated, with scholarship assistance, from the Columbia School of Architecture with a Ph.B in 1895.
+Albertson was born April 14, 1872, in Hope Township, New Jersey, to New Jersey natives Edward H. Albertson, a grocer, and Victoria [nee Newman] Albertson.
+In 1880, he was living in Hackettstown and subsequently lived in New York City for more than a decade, including time attending Columbia University, where he graduated, with scholarship assistance, from the Columbia School of Architecture with a Ph.B in 1895.

 He served in Cuba during the Spanish–American War as a corporal in the U.S. Army and New York State National Guard.
 He served with Col. Theodore Roosevelt at the Battle of San Juan Hill and the Siege of Santiago.
 After the war, he returned to New York.